-The figure below, from the 2015-2016 Student Equity Plan, shows where disproportionate impact was found at MPC for the subgroups and success indicators required by the Chancellor's Office.
+The figure below, based off of a Fall 2017 review of Student Equity metrics, shows where disproportionate impact was found at MPC for the subgroups and success indicators required by the Chancellor's Office.
 Please note the following:

 - Yellow: Presence of disproportionate impact - White: No presence of disproportionate impact - Blue: Gap present, however it is not significant in size so as to represent a disproportionate impact.
 Could still be a potential target group. - Black: Sub population was not present in cohort or sample size too small